"Time is the echo of an axe

 I am editing a cool SF series for PM called Outspoken Authors.
 Each volume includes a story, a rant, an interview and an argument by a lefty writer with Something to Say.

-Charles Stross, Joe Lansdale, and Elizabeth Hand are in the works.
+Charles Stross, Elizabeth Hand and John Crowley are in the works.

 A short film based on my short story "Bears Discover Fire", produced and directed by Scott Riehs and Ben Leonberg, after winning awards and medals at many SF film festivals, won Best Student Film at the Philadelphia Independent Film Festival.
 They have also optioned "Bears" for a feature film.
 Leonardo DiCaprio is said to be not returning their calls.